 - If you have been told that you need orthotics and would like to discuss alternatives we can go over all that on your 1st podiatry visit

 We have been prescribing orthotics for over 30yrs and the science behind orthotics continues to grow however it is not always clear which foot conditions will benefit.
 Orthotics may be useful in helping you walk pain-free but they are rarely the only treatment required.
 Some health professionals feel that orthotics are being over-prescribed and we tend to agree.

 What the Science says;

-- Orthotics may not benefit Heel Pain but it also might
+- Orthotics may not benefit Heel Pain but they also might

 - Children with low arches do not always need orthotics

 - Orthotics may assist with offloading foot structures